Hankpapa/Risk_rating_project/README.md

      - Dropping all missing value data.
  2. Handling the missing data:<br />
      - Using 4 ways on missing data: dropping more than 20% of missing data columns, imputation with mean, imputation with median, and imputation with regression.
      - Each way was applied independently and created 4 datasets.
-They will evaluate by decision tree for selection later.
+They would be evaluated by the decision tree for selection later.
  3. Dropping the high correlation feature:<br />
      - Using matplotlib and seaborn generated heatmaps for each dataset to remove the features, which are higher than 0.7 in correlation.
  4. ANOVA and Kendall's rank:<br />